hashicorp/consul-template/README.md

 ```

 When omitting the `?version` parameter, the latest version of the secret will be
 fetched.
-Note the nested `.Data.data` syntax when referencing the secret value.
+Note the nested `.Data.data` syntax when referencing the secret value, the second `.data` value is not specific to a key, it is necessary syntax to reference a K/V version 2 value.
 For more information about using the K/V v2 backend, see the
 [Vault Documentation](https://www.vaultproject.io/docs/secrets/kv/kv-v2.html).